 Dr. Larry D. Shinn brings the experience of his 42-year career in higher education to work collaboratively with presidents and boards of trustees on presidential coaching and assessment, board assessment and development, and strategic thinking as an effective means of institutional transformation.

-Commissioner Emerita, Montana University System
+Past President, University of Montana and Commissioner Emerita, Montana University System

 Senior Counsel, University System of New Hampshire